Vaginal Hysterectomy for Prolapse

 For more about preparing and recovering from urogynecological surgeries, ask your doctor’s office for a copy of the “Surgery: What to Expect” fact sheet.

-Screenshot 90 - Vaginal Hysterectomy For Prolapse 1
+Screenshot 90 - Vaginal Hysterectomy for Prolapse 1

 How the Surgery Is Performed